CHRISTIAN INSTITUTE OF ARTS & SCIENCES

 IEP & 504 Plan Policy

-Individualized Education Programs (IEPs) and 504 plans can offer formal help for public school K–12 students with learning and attention issues.
+Individualized Education Programs (IEPs) and 504 Plans can offer formal help for public school K–12 students with learning and attention issues.
 An IEP is a plan for a child’s special education experience at school, while a 504 Plan is a plan for how a child will have access to learning at school.

-If your student has already been tested and evaluated, and you have participated in the creation of a public school IEP or 504 at any time during their schooling (no matter how far back it was created), then CIAS asks that you bring a copy of it to your initial interview consultation.
+If your student has already been tested and evaluated, and you have participated in the creation of a public school IEP or 504 Plan at any time during their schooling (no matter how far back it was created), then CIAS administration asks that you bring a copy of it to your initial interview consultation.
 CIAS policy is to honor the accommodations and modifications delineated in these plans to provide the least restrictive environment possible for each CIAS student and if we can offer the services they need.
 Sometimes, an IEP or 504 has expired and needs to be updated; this can be done through FDLRS.
-In other cases, the accommodations outlined in an IEP or 504 are no longer needed or need to be modified or re-evaluated for further diagnosis.
+In other cases, the accommodations outlined in an IEP or 504 Plan are no longer needed or need to be modified or re-evaluated for further diagnosis.

 GIFTED